The Oracle (The Matrix): Character analysis

-Whether the Oracle's power of prediction is deterministic or not is a concept given much treatment in all three films.
-She herself claims that she lacks the ability to see past her own choice, explaining that no one, including herself, can see past a choice they do not understand.
-It becomes clear in the films that her power cannot be used to predict the ultimate consequences of Neo, who possesses free will when he defies the Architect.
+Whether the Oracle's power of prediction is deterministic or not is a concept given much treatment in the three films in which she appears.
+She claims to lack the ability to see past her own choice, explaining that no one, including herself, can see past a choice they do not understand.
+It becomes clear in the films that her power cannot be used to predict the ultimate consequences of Neo, who possesses free will when he alters her prophecy regarding Morpheus's death and when he defies the Architect.

-Her power of foresight, on the other hand, is probably not a foresight based on knowledge of a pre-determined future, but rather a calculation; The Architect revealed the Oracle to be "a program designed to investigate the human psyche"; thus, allowing the Matrix to become more accustomed for the majority of the human population to accept.
-She exhibits a trait for predicting events directly relevant to the nature and/or programming of the Matrix, and natural human responses according to her knowledge of them; this is most clear in her prediction of Neo's choice between Morpheus' life and his own.
-While the Oracle knew that the Agents would be searching for Morpheus as he was searching for 'the One', and seeing Cypher's actions and reactions (such as his conversation with Agent Smith), she predicted the most likely event.
-Another example is her prediction about Neo's choice in the second movie, The Matrix Reloaded; she had existed throughout five versions, and regardless of the One's ability to exhibit free will, she had experienced a series of events that had and would occur and push the One to the Source.
+Her powers of foresight, on the other hand, are likely not based on knowledge of a predetermined future, but rather a calculation; The Architect revealed the Oracle to be "a program designed to investigate the human psyche"; thus, allowing the Matrix to become more accustomed for the majority of the human population to accept.
+She exhibits a trait for predicting events directly relevant to the nature and/or programming of the Matrix, and natural human responses according to her knowledge of them.

-In Revolutions, the Oracle hints at her true purpose, which is to bring imbalance to the equations that form the Matrix.
-In this purpose she is opposed to her counterpart, the Architect, whose goal is to balance those same equations.

-As the Architect explains in Reloaded, he and the Oracle have very different roles to play in maintaining the stability of the Matrix.
-The Oracle spreads a prophecy of The One's final victory over the machines, and those humans who choose to follow this belief are allowed to disconnect from the system voluntarily.
-They create the real-world settlement of Zion; when its population grows large enough to become a threat to the Matrix's stability, the Architect takes action.
-He launches a machine offensive campaign to destroy Zion and reunite The One with the Source, rebooting the Matrix and keeping control over the humans for one more cycle.
-When Neo and the Architect meet, this cycle is about to complete its sixth repetition.